-For someone who lives in an area where heavy snowfall is a common occurrence, preparations for the frosty winter months starts way before the actual onset.
-Thermal innerwear and other protective clothing, cleaning out gutters, repairing leaky pipes, insulating water lines, ensuring that the heating system is running, servicing your car’s radiator – the list doesn’t end.
+For someone who lives in an area where heavy snowfall is a common occurrence, preparations for the frosty winter months start way before the actual onset.
+Thermal innerwear and other protective clothing, cleaning out gutters, repairing leaky pipes, insulating water lines, ensuring that the heating system is running, servicing your car’s radiator – the list is endless.

 The Best Equipment For Removing Snow